jax-ml/jax/docs/developer.md

 ## Documentation building on readthedocs.io

-JAX's auto-generated documentations is at <https://jax.readthedocs.io/>.
+JAX's auto-generated documentation is at <https://jax.readthedocs.io/>.

 The documentation building is controlled for the entire project by the [readthedocs JAX settings](https://readthedocs.org/dashboard/jax).
 The current settings